-Perspective | I got the covid vaccine and cheer has replaced fear
+Perspective | I got the coronavirus vaccine, and cheer has replaced fear

 Data aside, there’s a psychological inoculation, an emotional relief that comes with those shots.
 You don’t feel like the defenseless target in a virus shooting gallery.

 Right now, our vaccination progress is infuriating.
-Everybody currently eligible to get the vaccine knows that getting a place-and-time for a shot, is a nightmare.
+Everybody eligible to get the vaccine knows that getting a place and time for a shot is a nightmare.

-A friend, who must grasp things like “collateralized debt obligations” in his job, spent weeks wrestling with vaccine sites on his computer, just as my wife and I did.
+A friend, who must grasp things such as “collateralized debt obligations” in his job, spent weeks wrestling with vaccine sites on his computer, just as my wife and I did.
 This week, in a lottery-winner voice, he said, “I got a shot!”

 What on earth do you do if you don’t own a computer or smartphone?
 Or if you live in a remote rural area or a poverty-stricken, underserved neighborhood?
 How long will it be until you get the shots that you are entitled to?

-Just as a new Kaiser Family Foundation poll released Friday showed that 55 percent of Americans have either been vaccinated or want a shot “as soon as possible” (up from 47 percent a month ago), the least-well served are also the least well-informed about the vaccine’s benefits.
+Just as a new Kaiser Family Foundation poll released Friday showed that 55 percent of Americans have either been vaccinated or want a shot “as soon as possible” (up from 47 percent a month ago), the least well served are also the least well-informed about the vaccine’s benefits.

-“Black, Hispanic and rural Americans will be left behind unless special efforts are made to increase vaccine confidence in those communities,” KFF President Drew Altman said.
+“Black, Hispanic and rural Americans will be left behind unless special efforts are made to increase vaccine confidence in those communities,” foundation president Drew Altman said.

 As exasperating as getting vaccinated is right now, the view from 30,000 feet is entirely different.
 Every day, on average, about 1.5 million people are getting a shot.
 Somebody is getting that appointment somewhere or waiting in a line at a drugstore or ballpark to get punctured.

 Much of the system seems a mess.
-But 10 million people a week are getting a shot.
-That rate may rise toward 20 million shots a week, according to Washington Post reporting.
+But 10 million people per week are getting a shot.
+That rate may rise toward 20 million shots per week, according to Washington Post reporting.

-Even Nationals Manager Dave Martinez will try to convince as many Nats as possible to get the shots when they are eligible.
+Washington Nationals Manager Dave Martinez will try to convince as many Nats as possible to get the shots when they are eligible.
 But they all won’t.
 He can’t make it mandatory.

-If we want to know how soon society will be back to something like normal — and how soon sports will have significant crowds — it’ll depend on how many people are lucky enough to get a vaccine, like I did.
+If we want to know how soon society will be back to something like normal — and how soon sports will have significant crowds — it will depend on how many people are lucky enough to get a vaccine, as I was.

 I’m not bragging.
 I’m begging.

-That same KFF poll showed that a core 15 percent of adults “definitely” don’t want the vaccine at all — and that number has barely budged in the last two months, even as the give-me-a-shot-right-now group has grown from 34 percent in December to 47 percent to the current 55 percent.
-Also, worrisome: Another 22 percent want to “wait and see” how the vaccine works, and what side effects it has, on others.
+That same Kaiser Family Foundation poll showed that a core 15 percent of adults “definitely” don’t want the vaccine — and that number has barely budged in the past two months, even as the give-me-a-shot-right-now group has grown from 34 percent in December to 47 percent to the current 55 percent.
+Also worrisome: Another 22 percent want to “wait and see” how the vaccine works and what side effects it has on others.

-Spectator sports, large live crowds and the very financial viability of leagues and franchises are all tied together.
+Spectator sports, large live crowds and the very financial viability of leagues and franchises are tied together.
 That means the success of vaccination and the return of recognizably normal sports are joined at the hip.

-At the moment you can find a wide wild range of estimates on when normal life might return.
-(And what normal means.)
-Last week, a Johns Hopkins surgery professor wrote in the Wall Street Journal that the U.S. would reach herd immunity by April.
+You can find a wide range of estimates on when normal life might return (and what normal means).
+Last week, a Johns Hopkins surgery professor wrote in the Wall Street Journal that the United States would reach herd immunity by April.
 Stephen Colbert mocked that the prediction was first published in “the New England Journal of Telling You What You Want to Hear.”

 President Biden has mentioned normal by Christmas.
-But we each have our own definition of normal.
-In sports, is that stadiums and arenas half-full?
+But we all have our own definitions of normal.
+In sports, is that stadiums and arenas being half-full?
 At capacity?

 This week, Bill Gates, appearing on Colbert’s show, seemed sensible.
 “If we can convince people to trust the vaccine … our fall will be pretty normal,” he said.
 “Maybe some masks, maybe not big public events, but all the schools, restaurants at some level.”